spagettnet/ItaliaNet/README.md

 # Italianet
+- A Neural Network for Blind Italians!

-Here are is a random selection of 12 validation images
+Here is a random selection of 12 validation images

 ![Alt text](output.png?raw=true "Example Output")